sophnagle/staycation/README.md

 HTML: errors found and rectified throughout.
 These often included misaligned div containers.
 CSS: typographic errors found and rectified throughout.

+The JavaScript files were run through [JSHint}(https://jshint.com/).
+Some variables were flagged in the EmailJS file, however this is as per the EmailJS instructions.
+There were no errors.

 I tested JavaScript while compiling using console.log to check if the code and functions were being called correctly.